Overtorment/awesome-smart-contracts/README.md

 ## Cardano

 Cardano claims it is the first Blockchain to use a provably secure, proof of stake algorithm.
-Cardano is designed in separate layers, where the 1st layer (PoS blockchain) is already live (as of 2017.10), and internal currency (Ada) being added to exchanges.
+Cardano is designed in separate layers, where the 1st layer (aka Settlement Layer; PoS blockchain) is already live (as of 2017.10), and internal currency (Ada) being added to exchanges.

 Second (aka computational) layer will run smart contracts using a Haskell-inspired scripting language, called Plutus,